 Findings of ATRT2

-The ATRT2 has identified three major issues that affect the GAC’s ability to effectively interact with the Board and community at large, and that has an impact on the accountability, transparency and perceived global legitimacy of ICANN.
+ATRT2 has identified three major issues that affect the GAC’s ability to effectively interact with the Board and community at large and that have an impact on the accountability, transparency and perceived global legitimacy of ICANN.
 The first issue is a lack of clarity into, or understanding of, the GAC work methods, agenda and activities by the broad ICANN community, staff and Board.
 Complicating that relationship is that the relationship is not well understood between advice provided by the GAC to the ICANN Board and the policy recommendations provided to the ICANN Board through the policy development processes within ICANN’s Supporting Organizations (particularly the GNSO).
-The advice provided by the GAC is not well understood outside of government circles and the specifics of it are often a surprise to non-GAC members, particularly on those occasions when the GAC deliberations are closed to other interested ICANN stakeholders.
+The advice provided by the GAC is not well understood outside of government circles and the specifics of it are often a surprise to non-GAC members, particularly on those occasions when the GAC's deliberations are closed to other interested ICANN stakeholders.
 A lack of understanding of methods and activities of the GAC can contribute to diminished credibility and trust in the GAC and its outputs, impede interaction with the ICANN community and its constituencies, and lead to process and policy development inefficiencies.

 Second, challenges continue with barriers for participation both within the GAC and in ICANN more generally.
 More effective procedures in the GAC, easier access to information from ICANN, as well as a better explanation of the ICANN model, would uphold a continuous and effective level of participation in the GAC.

 Finally, GAC participation in the various ICANN policy development processes is limited to non-existent.
-Without early engagement, the GAC is often put in the position of making interventions later into the policy development process, often extending the timeline for those issues.
+Without early engagement, the GAC is often put in the position of intervening later into the policy development process, often extending the timeline for those issues.
 Earlier engagement in policy development by all stakeholders would also produce more comprehensive polices that reflect the views and needs of the community.